wallstant/wallstant/SECURITY.md

 ## Reporting a Vulnerability

-Please start an issue with the security tab
+Please start an issue with the security tag